oat-sa/taohub-articles/forge/tao-2-5/migration-24-to-25.md

 Extension’s Changes
 -------------------

-Many changes occurs, many extensions have been split into 2 or 3 to improve modularity.\
+Many changes occurs, many extensions have been split into 2 or 3 to improve modularity.<br/>

-taoCoding had been removed.\
+taoCoding had been removed.<br/>

 ltiProvider have been reorganised into taoLti and taoLtiBasicOutcomes

 Items